zhaochen0110/Awesome_Think_With_Images/README.md

 ## 🚀 Prompt-Based Methods for Reasoning with Images

 Unlocking visual intelligence through the art and science of prompting.
-These methods explore how carefully crafted textual or visual cues can guide Large Language Models (LLMs) and Vision-Language Models (VLMs) to perform complex reasoning tasks with images, often without explicit task-specific training.
+These methods explore how carefully crafted textual or visual cues can guide LVLMs to perform complex reasoning tasks with images, often without explicit task-specific training.

 ### ✍️➡️🤔 Chain-of-Thought and Visual Sketching
 *Mimicking human step-by-step reasoning, sometimes literally sketching out thoughts, to tackle complex visual problems.*